Our electron microscope suite includes two scanning electron microscopes and two transmission electron microscopes.

 - 5-axis motorised stage control: x, y, z and tilt.

 - For nano-scale work and analysis

 - Equipped with a Heated Schottky Field Emission emitter

 - Resolution:~ 0.15 nm

-- An STEM system equipped with both Bright field and Dark field detectors for use with STEM imaging and EDS Mapping.
+- A STEM system equipped with both bright field and dark field detectors for use with STEM imaging and EDS mapping

-- A Gatan diffraction camera for capturing Electron Diffraction patters off of samples.
+- A Gatan diffraction camera for capturing electron diffraction patterns off samples

-- A Gatan High resolution camera Capable of collecting conventional images on is high resolution CCD camera with a resolution of 1024x1024 pixels.
+- A Gatan high-resolution camera capable of collecting conventional images on its high-resolution CCD camera with a resolution of 1024 x 1024 pixels.